catseye/ALPACA/README.markdown

     procedural language.
 Then there should be an optimization pass which eliminates obviously unnecessary code in the IR.
 The final pass should compile the IR to Javascript, Perl, or whatever else.
-*   Possibly improve the AST objects.
-Currently they are very generic, which was useful for development, but means that children must be accessed by numeric index, which is not exactly self-documenting.
 *   Generally clean up and document the code more.
 *   Animate the given cellular automaton in the terminal, using curses.
 *   Implement non-trivial fixpoint detection: if playfield matches any of